 At SCVi, we adhere to the following expectations for school behavior:

-Our disciplinary philosophy is firmly rooted in our commitment to facilitating our learners’ social-emotional growth.
+Our disciplinary philosophy is firmly rooted in our commitment to facilitating social-emotional learning.
 We know that every learner is different, as are the challenges they face.
 We believe it is part of our job as educators to help our students learn self-direction and discipline.
-To that end, we include an assessment of social-emotional skills in our learners’ Individualized Learning Plans, Learner Led Conferences, and Reports of Progress.
+To that end, we include an assessment of social-emotional skills in our learners’ Individualized Learning Plans, Learner-Led Conferences, and Reports of Progress.